 An optional toolbar can be used to hold action buttons related to the object.

 The placement of sections is based on their level of priority and their frequency of use relative to the user’s intended task.
 Based on the actual business scenario, however, this suggested placement can be overridden.
 For instance, sections can move up to more prominent locations if they fulfill the priority rule or the frequency rule.

 To avoid creating screens that are very long and require excessive scrolling, display low-frequency content using facets.
 These facets sit as the last section on the screen, and users can drill down into them to access more detailed information.

-There are two common types of object:
+There are two common types of main objects:

 The standard object is the most frequently-used object layout.
 It includes an object header to display key information at the top of the screen.
 Examples of standard objects include work orders, tasks, issues, and parts.